Matth-L/Quantum-Harmonic-Oscillator/task.md

-# Tâche à effectuer :
+# Tâches à effectuer :

 ## Implement the calculation of the 1D-HO solutions (along the z-axis, using the recurrence relation)